stevevance/divvy-munging/README.md

 #Enhanced Divvy data

-Divvy is hosting its second annual Data Challenge in 2015, with submissings due March 20, 2015.
+Divvy is hosting its [second annual Data Challenge in 2015](http://www.divvybikes.com/datachallenge), with submissings due March 18, 2015 (prizes include an Xbox One and a Windows phone).
 Divvy Munging is a small project to provide modified & enhanced data so entrants can create a project faster.

 ## 2014